efevans/geometry-shooter-game/README.md

 	- [ ] Background music that begins when starting the level
 	- [ ] Enemy Spawner
 		- [ ] Defines a way to spawn a certain type of enemy at a set time at a location
+		- [ ] Spawns a boss at the end of the level
 	- [ ] Game Over screen after player dies
 	- [ ] Win screen after player wins
+	- [ ] BGM changes when boss spawns

 - Menus
 	- [ ] Main menu with a button that enters the main game